 We heaved ourselves up giant steps via small ledges in the rocks to get off the beach.
 We ducked our heads to get through cave like sections and at times I had to throw my pack up onto the rock so I wouldn’t lose my balance on an ambitious scramble.

 Fortunately at the end of every day there was the prospect of a campsite on the shores of Lake Superior – so a frigid wash-up to remove the day’s salt and sweat was always an option.
+(Don’t forget a bathing suit in case other people are around.)

 At the end of the first day as we lounged on the beach at a truly fabulous campsite overlooking Robertson Cove I felt smug.
-In four hours we had knocked off 11 kilometres and quite frankly they didn’t seem very hard.
+In four hours we had knocked off 11 km and quite frankly they didn’t seem very hard.

-We enjoyed the longest beach walk along with the highest climb on the entire trail – interspersed with some scrambling over bedrock and boulders.
 The Orphan Lake section had delivered some beautiful views with quick hiking except on the descent.
 I figured if we really wanted to, we could knock the rest of the Coastal Trail off in one long day.

 Was I ever wrong!
 Over the next couple of days the hike was both physically and mentally tiring.
 You really had to concentrate on where to put your foot, almost every step of the way.